chase-moskal/cynic/README.md

 # 🧐 cynic

-*async testing framework for es-modules*
+## async testing framework for es modules

+- cynic is designed to be dirt-simple, because i'm sick of overcomplicated testing frameworks
-- test suites are arbitrarily nested async functions
+- the test suites are just nested async functions
-- run in node, browser, puppeteer — anywhere you can execute es modules
+- the whole framework is just simple es modules that run anywhere: node, browser, puppeteer, deno
+- no magic assumptions are made about or foisted onto the environment: the assertion library and everything else is just simply imported like from any other module
-- all examples here are typescript, but of course you can go vanilla js
+- examples here are shown in typescript, but of course you can use vanilla js

-## get cynical and make a test suite
+## let's get cynical, and make a damn test suite!

 1. install cynic into your project